 Employers have struggled with the idea of a workforce they cannot see.
 They believe a butt in the seat is a butt doing a job.
 They also believe communication and employee connection are dissolving rapidly.

 I’m not sure where we go from here.
 The challenge is going to be real for employees and employers.
-Employers will face the struggle of getting employees back in the office, especially the ones who enjoyed working from home.
+Employers will face the struggle of getting employees back in the office, even when using safety measures such as perspex cut to size to separate booths, for example, especially the ones who enjoyed working from home.
 Employees are going to struggle with the return to a physical office and the lack of freedom they experienced.

 There is one thought that could be done if you’re thinking of making your employees return to the office.